 With an express payment option, the customers use payment gateways like PayPal, Google Pay, and Apple Pay to complete the checkout.

 Advantage of using payment gateways

-Users need not give the cards and shipping details every time to make the payment.
-This saves time and increases your-ecommerce-website
+- Users need not give the cards and shipping details every time to make the payment.
+This saves time and increases your-eCommerce-website

 - The cart abandonment rate can be reduced just because of the trust people have on the payment gateways for processing information securely.

-The image below shows a standard Shopify checkout page with option to pay using PayPal and Google Pay.
+The image below shows a standard Shopify checkout page with the option to pay using PayPal and Google Pay.
 This is given as the first option to the customer to make the payment while the alternative needs loads of information to be filled in.